BrianDanaher1/FosterCare_Project/README.md

 R programs for analyzing ~250,000 records of foster care placement: preparing for machine learning, extrapolating values, deeper analysis (feature engineering: ranking & weighing different case types, etc), and combining data into single dataframes (ex. "all_numbers") in order to best suit analysis procedures.
 Some adapted codes for models also in this repository - remember to set proper columns / characteristics.  </br>

 # Data Manipulation & Feature Engineering
-Reproducible design, most programs build a dataframe that is used by other programs for deeper insights.
-Feature engineering became a pivotal piece of the project before machine learning could be done, so these programs then lead into the construction of a dataframe with numerical characteristics.  </br>
+Reproducible design; most programs build a dataframe that is used by other programs for deeper insights.
+Feature engineering became a pivotal piece of the project before machine learning could be done, so these programs then lead into the construction of a dataframe with numerical characteristics.
+This final dataframe, "all_numbers", was used for machine learning and statistical analysis.  </br>

  1) isolate_removals_1to5.R
  --> outputs each number case as dataframe (ex. "second_removals")